 Today, even after 30+ years since its launch, Excel is one of the most popular Spreadsheet tools, especially in the business world.
 Thousands of companies leverage this Microsoft product to maintain their Data Records and create Data Visualization.
 However, in the last decade, Google Spreadsheet’s popularity is also on the rise.
 This Cloud-based tool offers huge scalability and flexibility to users which were absent in the traditional Excel software.

 Google Spreadsheets and Excel both have their benefits and restrictions.
 However, companies are looking to combine both of these tools to obtain maximum benefits for their Data Management tasks.
-Businesses can Sync Excel to Google Sheets and enhance their Sales Records and create vivid Charts for various teams.
+Businesses can Sync Excel to Google Sheets to enhance their Sales Records and create vivid Charts for various teams.

 This article will introduce you to Excel and Google Sheets along with their key features.
-It will also provide a step-by-step explanation for you to sync Excel to Google Sheets.
+It will also provide a step-by-step explanation for you to link Excel to Google Sheets.
 Read along to understand the steps and benefits of connecting these 2 tools!

 To Sync Excel to Google Sheets, you must have: